Meram-Mahmoud/ImageMixer/README.md

 # Image Mixer Application
+(Image
+The Image Mixer project is a graphical application designed for mixing and processing images using Fourier Transform (FT) components.
+It provides a user-friendly interface to load images, perform Fourier Transform operations, and create composite images by combining selected FT components.
 ## Features
 ### 1. Graphical User Interface (GUI)
 The application offers a user-friendly GUI with the following components:

 ### 1. Image Viewports: Display loaded images for processing.
-Fourier Transform (FT) Viewports: Show FT components of the loaded images.
+-[Fourier Transform (FT) Viewports:] (#Show FT components of the loaded images.)
-Output Viewports: Display the final mixed and processed images.
+-[Output Viewports:] (#Display the final mixed and processed images.)
 ### 2. Image Loading and Processing
 Load Images: Users can upload images in formats like PNG, JPG, JPEG, and JFIF using the "Browse" option in each Image Viewport.
 Image Processing: Loaded images are transformed into Fourier Transform components, which are visualized in the FT Viewports.
 These components form the basis for mixing operations.